jfcherng-sublime/ST-AutoSetIndentation/README.md

   - ST = Sublime Text
   - ASI = AutoSetIndentation (this plugin)

-- This plugin respects indentation settings in `.editorconfig` files.
+- ASI respects indentation settings from `.editorconfig` files.

 - If you don't want to replace ST's `detect_indentation` command with ASI's, set the plugin setting `hijack_st_detect_indentation` to `false`.